yuchen-hu-choco/Milestone5/README.md

 ### Documentation for my work
 * Instead of returning a JSONObject, the new method returns a Future with JSONObject.
 * I wrote a runner to run the asyncronized methods.
-You add the future tasks using the "add" method, and then use the "run" method to run the runner.
+Please add the future tasks using the "add" method, and then use the "run" method to run the runner.

 ### Thank you very much!